rsdoiel/antenna/archives/2025/planet_2025.30.md

 date: 2025-07-30, from: United Nations, Top Stories

-With Gaza in ruins and the two-State solution in jeopardy, ministers convened at the United Nations this week to jumpstart political momentum toward ending the Israeli-Palestinian conflict – a crisis Secretary-General António Guterres warned is “at a breaking point.”
+With Gaza in ruins and the two-State solution in jeopardy, ministers convened at the United Nations this week to jumpstart political momentum toward ending the Israeli-Palestinian conflict, a crisis Secretary-General António Guterres warned is “at a breaking point”.

 <br>